-Pre-selling your online course helps you feel confident your course will make money.
+A successful pre-sale of your online course will make you feel confident your course will make money.
 Pre-sales also allow you to create a course catered to your audience, work out any kinks, and ensure that you’re selling the best product that you possibly can.

 Breaking it all down

-Now that you have an idea of what a pre-sale is and why they are a must for launching your online course, let’s dive into how to pre-sell your course.
+Now that you have an idea of what a pre-sale is and why it’s a must for launching your online course, let’s dive into how to create a successful pre-sale for your online course.

 Step 1: Observe and learn

 It’s likely you already spend a lot of time in the same communities that your audience does, so now all you have to do is take note of the conversations and locate common pain points.
 When you know what your audience is struggling with, it’ll be easier to cater a course directly to them and ensure that you’re providing the most value possible.

 Step 2: Dip your toes in the water